gilch/drython/README.md

-# DRYthon #
+# Drython #
 **Don't-Repeat-Yourself Python**

-DRYthon is a metaprogramming library for Python.
+Drython is a metaprogramming library for Python.
 Metaprogramming is writing programs that write programs--a powerful technique for abstracting away repetitive code.